seduerr91/linguists/_portfolio/example.md

 ---
 caption: #what displays in the portfolio grid:
   title: Resonaid
-  subtitle: Resonaid with your recipient.
+  subtitle: Resonate with your recipient but let AI do the work.
-  thumbnail: assets/img/portfolio/resonaid.jpg
+  thumbnail: assets/img/portfolio/resonaid.png

 #what displays when the item is clicked:
 title: Resonaid
 subtitle: Tired of tedious outreach?
 Generate personalized sales messages with Resonaid.
-image: assets/img/portfolio/resonaid.jpg #main image, can be a link or a file in assets/img/portfolio
+image: assets/img/portfolio/resonaid.png #main image, can be a link or a file in assets/img/portfolio
 alt: image alt text

 ---